CMS-Enterprise/mint-app/README.md

 - [Testing locally](./docs/local_testing.md)
 - [Docker Compose files and usage](./docs/docker_compose.md)
 - [Deployment Process](./docs/operations/deployment_process.md)
-- [Interacting with CEDAR](./docs/cedar.md) - CEDAR is a CMS system whose API we interact with; this includes instructions on how to connect to it
 - [Background Worker (Faktory)](./docs/faktory.md) - Faktory is our background job server and processor.
 - [Security Policy](./SECURITY.md)